joejarvis64/j64.AlarmServer/README.md

 There is obviously alot more to how this all works.
 You are encouraged to look at the code, make enhancements or suggest how I can improve on it.

 If you are ready to get started on the install of the app, review the [GettingStarted.md](Documentation/GettingStarted.md) in the Documentation folder.
 In there you will find instructions on how to get all the various parts and pieces up and running on your machine.

+NOTE: this server does not work with the honeywell controller.